Stuti-2004/smile-snap/README.md

 # SmileSnap!
+**Ever tried to take a picture but couldn't get the timing right?
+We got the solution for you!**

 ## Inspiration
 Have you ever taken a photo where your friend has a radiant smile put on yet you look like you’ve just been told that the moon landing really was fake?
 And then they had the audacity to post it on social media?